Educating and connecting Anaesthesia and Intensive Care Medicine professionals across Yorkshire and Humber.

 START: Specialty Trainee Anaesthetic Regional Teaching

-All sessions are best attended in person, but if you're on-call and would like to
+All sessions are best attended in person, but if you're on-call and would like to attend virtually, please ask for an MS teams link.

 Sessions will be held in Sheffield, either at RHH or NGH, and include an opportunity to meet colleagues over lunch and discuss training issues.